 2. Improve Cats’ Night Hunting Abilities

 Contrary to popular belief, cats are crepuscular, meaning they’re most active in the hours just before the sun goes down.
-And not nocturnal, as most people would argue.
+They are not nocturnal, as most people would argue.

 However, cats still do a lot of hunting at night, thanks to their sharp vision and whiskers.
 The whiskers help them better sense their prey and make the necessary adjustments to get a good strike.